enyst/playground/.openhands/microagents/lil-opus.md

    - Following the microagent pattern with YAML frontmatter
    - Same location can be used by lil-opus for storing issue-specific plans

+### Answered
+3. ✓ How should edge cases between suitability categories be handled?
+   - Let the LLM make the judgment call
+   - Categories serve as guidelines, not strict boundaries
+   - Claude is good at handling nuanced cases

 ### Still To Address
-3. How should edge cases between suitability categories be handled?
 4. What should be the specific criteria for each category?
 5. What should the response templates look like?